 To do it, simply touch and hold the tiny refresh button at the top right and choose Request Desktop Site.
 Alternately, hit the Share icon and then choose Request Desktop Site in the share sheet.

 Boom!
-Safari will instantly present you the desktop version of the site.
+Safari will instantly present you with the desktop version of the site.

 Then, find the specific site which desktop version you had requested.
 After that, swipe left from right on the website data and hit the Delete button.
 Now, you will see the mobile version of the site in the web browser.